How many lessons will I need?

 How do I pay?

-You can pay by cash, cheque, or bank transfer on the day or in advance.
+You can pay by cash, cheque, or bank transfer.

 Are learners allowed on motorways?